I had clawed my way through a decade of proving myself, balancing a career in aviation software

 Vision Films.

-The woman at the top didn’t speak anymore — she screamed, high pitched screaming when you ask her a question.
+The woman at the top didn’t speak anymore.
+She screamed.
+High-pitched screaming the second you asked a question.

-When I asked for transparency on my reports — my right as the filmmaker — she barked,
+When I asked for transparency on the reports, my right as the filmmaker, she barked:

 My million-dollar film reduced to spreadsheets that looked like riddles.

-And while I drowned in confusion, I watched something worse —
+And while I was drowning in confusion, I watched something worse:

-the faces of my investors, the men who believed in me, crumble.
+The faces of my investors.
+The men who believed in me.

-Their eyes carried disappointment that pierced deeper than any insult.
+Their eyes carrying disappointment that pierced deeper than any insult.

 And I had trusted thieves.